 The monitoring of moderate and low drinking water threats must be included in the Source Protection Plans where the Source Protection Committee determines that this is advisable to ensure they do not become significant drinking water threats.
-Currently, there are no locations within the Lake Erie Source Protection Region where the Source Protection Committee has determined it is advisable to monitor moderate and low threats.
+The Source Protection Committee determined it was not advisable to monitor moderate and low threats for the development and approval of the first Source Protection Plan.
+Since that time, "the establishment and operation of a liquid hydrocarbon pipeline" has been added a Prescribed Drinking Water Threat.
+Significant, moderate and low liquid hydrocarbon pipeline policies have been developed and incorporated into the Kettle Creek Source Protection Plan.
+There are no locations within the Lake Erie Source Protection Region where the Source Protection Committee has determined it is advisable to monitor moderate and low threats for other Prescribed Drinking Water Threat activities.